vivacitylabs/vivacity-proto-buffet/README.md

 See *Countline Crossings* for description of crossing direction logic.
 - `aggregated_stopped_vehicles_count`: total number of stopped objects within the zone - aggregated across all detection classes.
 - `average_movement`: *Movement* message containing an average across all objects within the zone.
+- `aggregated_directional_occupancy`: total number of detected objects within the zone, aggregated across all classes, which are travelling within a calibrated threshold of the zone's direction.
+- `aggregated_contra_directional_occupancy`: as above, but for objects travelling opposite to the zone's direction.

 ### Class Features
 Used to encode date on a per-class basis in a ZonalFeatures message.